 "Hello.
-This is {first and last name} of the {name of your unit} at the Department of Family Services.
-I am currently away unavailable.
-Please leave a message that includes your name and phone number and I will return your call within one (1) business day.
+This is {first and last name} of the {Name of your Unit} at the Department of Family Services.
+I am currently away from my desk and unavailable.
+Please leave a message that includes your contact information and I will return your call within one (1) business day.

-For immediate assistance, please contact my supervisor, {first and last name} at {(702) 455-XXXX} or the front desk reception at {(702) 455-XXXX}.
-If this is a medical emergency please hang up and call 911."
+If you require immediate assistance, please contact my supervisor, {first and last name} at {(702) 455-XXXX } or the front desk reception at {(702) 455-XXXX}."